 To find a peer-reviewed article:

-- Choose a subject area related to your topic--English for Composition classes, Medical for health sciences classes, etc.
+- Choose a subject area related to your topic--English for Composition classes, Health Sciences for those classes.

 - Choose a database, such as Academic One File

 - Look for a check box that says: Peer Reviewed Journals.

 - This way you will know that the database is limiting to peer-reviewed articles.